JaykeBird/ssui/README.md

 - **AutoCompleteBehavior** - adds basic auto-complete behavior to text boxes.
 [Available separately](https://github.com/Nimgoble/WPFTextBoxAutoComplete) as well
 - **BindableChild** - allows you to use WPF binding for a control's Child property (such as the WPF Border control)
 - **BrushFactory** - easy and convenient way to create various brushes
+- **BrushSerializer** - convert solid color or gradient brushes to a short string that can be stored or transferred (and then later deserialized)
 - **ColorPaletteFileReader** - load a list of colors from various color palette file formats
 - **ColorScheme** - a palette/scheme of colors to use throughout your UI.
-Generate a scheme from a single base color, or customize it piece-by-piece
+Used in Solid Shine UI 1.x, new projects should use `SsuiAppTheme`
 - **ColorsHelper** - contains various methods for interacting with colors and color spaces
-- **ColorToBrushConverter** - a WPF/XAML converter between a Color and a SolidColorBrush
 - **ImageColorPicker** - select colors from an image, used in the ColorPickerDialog
 - **IKeyAction** - represents an action that can occur when a keyboard shortcut is pressed (such as CommandKeyAction and RoutedEventKeyAction)
 - **KeyboardShortcut** - represents a single keyboard shortcut (and the action to take when it is pressed)